MangaD/cpp-project-template/docs/development_guide.md

 <a id="windows-xp"></a>
 ## Windows XP

 For MSVC see [here](https://learn.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=msvc-170).
 For MinGW see [here](https://github.com/msys2/MSYS2-packages/issues/1784).
+For Clang see [here](https://releases.llvm.org/3.7.0/tools/clang/docs/ReleaseNotes.html#last-release-which-will-run-on-windows-xp-and-windows-vista).

 Naturally, the Windows API has evolved since Windows XP and modern features will not work with this OS.